 Pride Abrasive Dual-Grit Waterstones produce a superior edge finish with man-made Waterstones.

 Their water sharpening stones are softer than oil stones and use water to create a slurry, which gives you the level of abrasiveness you need at each stage of sharpening.
 Waterstones wear concave with use and will need to be re-flattened periodically.
 25mm thick x 76mm wide.
-Comes in a protective wooden box.

 The 1000grit side is an all-purpose grit.
 It provides a finished edge for many day to day cutting tasks and is the most popular grit sold.